top of page

 Some Registrars let you bring in the completed “Dispositioner Worksheet" before death occurs so they can start the data entry and check your i.d. as the acting Dispositioner.
 That way you only need to call them with the “time of death”, then make one trip back down there to pay and pick up your permits.
 This is especially helpful when death occurs over a weekend or after-hours.

-4) Build or buy a casket or body board
+4) Start building or buying a casket or body board

 "A leakproof container" is stated in the law as being required to transport a body.
 Leakproof does not mean a box or bag that can be turned into a swimming pool.
 Leakproof means you won't get bodily fluids trailing you wherever you bring the body.